Committee advances Kavanaugh nomination in party-line vote, as Flake seeks delay

 Republicans’ thin majority in the Senate at large gives the GOP very little room for defections.
 Sources told Fox News that former President George W. Bush has been making calls to Republican senators in an effort to help secure the confirmation.

-Fox News’ Chad Pergram, Peter Doocey and Shannon Bream contributed to this report.
+Fox News’ Chad Pergram, Jake Gibson, Peter Doocy and Shannon Bream contributed to this report.